Baked White Fish with Pine Nut, Parmesan, and Pesto Crust

 - mayo

-What Kind of White Fish Did I Use?
+What kind of White Fish Did I Use for this baked fish recipe?

 I first made this with fillets of halibut, but now halibut is so expensive that’s probably really a splurge for most people.
 You can use cod, bass, grouper, mahi-mahi, catfish, haddock, snapper, pollock, or any type of mild white fish.
 Depending on where you live, different varieties of white fish may be available and if you shop where there’s someone behind the counter, ask what they recommend.
 Here’s more about white fish from the Kitchn.